 Whether you're a renter looking for a weekend project that won't enrage your landlord, or a homeowner who simply loves to put a personal stamp on your flat packs, upcycling and hacking IKEA furniture is an easy, budget-friendly way to ensure your place doesn't end up looking just like everyone else's.

-We've rounded up the best (and easiest) IKEA hacks from 2020, so keep scrolling for a load of inspiration.
-Don't worry if you haven't got IKEA furniture – lots of these hacks will work on other pieces, too.
+We've rounded up the best (and easiest) IKEA hacks, so keep scrolling for a load of inspiration.
+Don't worry if you haven't got IKEA furniture – lots of these hacks will actually work on other pieces, too.
 Make sure you check out our crafts hub page too, if you are itching for more projects.